bitnbytesio/node-input-validator/README.md

 **url**
 The field under validation must be a valid URL.

+**yoBiggerThan:years**
+The date field under validation must be older (in years) than the given years.
+Note: Check operation section below.

 **Post Rules**
 There is set of rules which can be used to validate constraints of whole input, rather than validity of singular fields.